 The application and supporting documents must be submitted as PDFs.
 When you're ready to apply, contact the MCFM Administrator for further instructions.

 Have questions about the Certification Program?
-Please email MCFM Certification Chair Tracy Fischer BEFORE you submit the Certified Mediator Application.
+Please email MCFM Certification Chair Laurie Udell BEFORE you submit the Certified Mediator Application.